Hilltop inflation and generation of helical magnetic field: Strength of The Magnetic Field and its Scale Dependance

-Keeping this in mind we have represented numerical estimations of the magnetic field strength for various choices of the parameter $\bar{\alpha}b$ for different pivot scales of measurement $k$ in \ref{Table_01}.
-As explicit from the table, given appropriate choices of the parameters, the magnetic field strength can range from $\sim 10^{-13}$ Gauss to $\sim 10^{-16}$ Gauss respectively.
-For larger values of $\bar{\alpha}b$, the strength of magnetic field also increases.
-However, note that the back-reaction of the electromagnetic field on the background spacetime can be ignored if $\bar{\alpha}b<1$.
-Thus for such smaller values of the combination $\bar{\alpha}b$, the strength of the large scale magnetic field also decreases.
-Hence in order to generate magnetic fields of appreciable strength today one may have to choose the combination $\bar{\alpha}b$ to be large enough so that back-reaction effects become important.
-Thus, as discussed in \cite{Durrer:2010mq}, in the case of a helical magnetic field there is indeed a certain tension between ignoring the back-reaction effect and generation of significant magnetic field.
-Further, in the model presented here, the magnetic field also shows scale dependance, as for the same choice of $\bar{\alpha}b$, for different pivot scales, the strength varies significantly.
+Further as emphasized earlier, the magnetic field presented here shows scale dependance, as for the same choice of $\bar{\alpha}b$, for different pivot scales, the strength varies significantly.
 This feature is presented more robustly in \ref{fig_03}, where we have drawn various contours of constant magnetic field strength in the $(\bar{\alpha}b,k)$ plane.
 The colour coding demonstrates the strength of the magnetic field and shows that for smaller values of $\bar{\alpha}b$ and $k$ the strength is weak.
 Further, we have also investigated how the parameter $n_{B}$ ($n_B$ being the magnetic spectral index) varies with different pivot scales $k$ and the parameter $\bar{\alpha}b$ in \ref{fig_04}.
 For various choices of $k$ and the parameter $\bar{\alpha}b$, the parameter $n_{B}$ goes from values larger than unity to values smaller than one.
-Reminiscent to scalar spectral index, any deviation of this parameter from unity essentially indicates to scale-dependence of the power spectrum under consideration.
+Reminiscent to scalar spectral index, any deviation of this parameter from unity essentially indicates scale-dependence of the power spectrum under consideration.
 So, this plot gives rise to a (non-exhaustive) parameter space where one can have significant deviation from scale-invariant magnetic power spectrum.
 In particular, we can get both blue and red spectral tilt.
 As pointed out earlier, this essentially means that, along with magnetic power spectrum, one needs to estimate and constrain one more parameter, namely, magnetic spectral index, in order to get a hold on primordial magnetic field.
 Until now we have very feeble constraint on this, as analysed here using the lower bound of magnetic field strength as expected from CMB.
 We do feel this feature is going to play a crucial role in constraining models for primordial magnetic field with upcoming CMB observations.
 Thus we can get very interesting power spectrum and appreciable magnetic field strength along with appropriate magnetic spectral index for a wide parameter range in the model under consideration.